andrewevans0102/reyreys-orders/README.md

 I have setup [concurrently](https://www.npmjs.com/package/concurrently) to run the backend and frontend all in one command.

-Just run `npm run start` to get both working together, and then open [http://localhost:4200/](http://localhost:4200/).
+Just do the standard `npm install` and then `npm run start` to get both working together, and then open [http://localhost:4200/](http://localhost:4200/).

 ## How to use this Application